Emperor Taishō

+Born to Emperor Meiji and his concubine Yanagiwara Naruko, Yoshihito was proclaimed crown prince and heir apparent in 1888, his two older siblings having died in infancy.
+He suffered various health problems as a child, including meningitis soon after his birth.
+In 1900, he married Sadako Kujō, a member of the Kujō family of the Fujiwara clan; the couple had four sons.
+In 1912, Yoshihito became emperor upon the death of his father, but as he suffered from neurological issues for much of his life, he played only a limited role in politics and undertook no official duties from 1919.
+His declining health led to appointment of his eldest son, Crown Prince Hirohito, as regent in 1921, and Hirohito succeeded him as emperor when he died in 1926.

 Early life

 Prince Yoshihito was born at the Tōgū Palace in Akasaka, Tokyo to Emperor Meiji and Yanagiwara Naruko, a concubine with the official title of gon-no-tenji (imperial concubine).
 As was common practice at the time, Emperor Meiji's consort, Empress Shōken, was officially regarded as his mother.
 He received the personal name of Yoshihito Shinnō and the title Haru-no-miya from the Emperor on 6 September 1879.
 His two older siblings had died in infancy, and he too was born sickly.

 Prince Yoshihito contracted cerebral meningitis within three weeks of his birth.

 As was the practice at the time, Prince Yoshihito was entrusted to the care of his great-grandfather, Marquess Nakayama Tadayasu, in whose house he lived from infancy until the age of seven.
-Prince Nakayama had also raised his grandson, Emperor Meiji, as a child.
+Prince Nakayama had also raised Taishō's father, the Emperor Meiji, as a child.

 From March 1885, Prince Yoshihito moved to the Aoyama Detached Palace, where he was tutored in the mornings on reading, writing, arithmetic, and morals, and in the afternoons on sports, but progress was slow due to his poor health and frequent fevers.
 From 1886, he was taught together with 15–20 selected classmates from the ōke and higher ranking kazoku peerage at a special school, the Gogakumonsho, within the Aoyama Palace.